diem/dip/lips/lip-4.md

 ---
 # Terminology
 ___
 *subaddress:* Accounts on-chain are represented by an address.
 To allow multiplexing of a single address into multiple wallets, custodial wallets may utilize “subaddresses” under the on-chain address for each underlying user.
 These subaddresses represent the users and may have meaning only to the custodian - but the mapping from subaddress to user is not known on-chain, but rather is an internal mapping known by the custodian.
+The best practice is to use subaddresses as a single-use address to remove linkability.
+In this way, subaddresses serve as a many-to-one mapping between subaddresses and a user - where ideally subaddresses are not re-used for more than one payment.

-*referenced_event:* In the case where funds must be returned, referenced_event refers to the event sequence number of the sender’s original sent payment event.
+*referenced_event:* In the case where funds must be returned, referenced_event refers to the event sequence number of the original sender’s sent payment event.
 Since refunds are just another form of p2p transfer, the referenced event field allows a refunded payment to refer back to the original payment.

 ---